-Helps students acquire and strengthen computational, problem-solving, and analytical skills for continued study in algebra and advanced mathematics courses.
-Emphasis will be on the fundamental concepts of mathematics such as prime and composite numbers, integers, order of operations, exponents, properties of equality, ratio/proportion, square roots, use of variables and translation into algebraic expressions and equations, study of geometric figures and their properties.
-The course will include a brief review of arithmetic and emphasize evaluating and simplifying algebraic expressions and formulas, solving equations and inequalities, solving verbal problems involving percents, geometric figures and using critical thinking to interpret the solutions to the verbal problems, and other mathematical concepts.
-The scientific calculator is an essential tool for the course.
+Helps students acquire and strengthen computational, problemsolving, and analytical skills for continued study in algebra and advanced mathematics courses.
+Emphasis will be on the fundamental concepts of algebra such as operations with integers and signed numbers, algebraic expressions and formulas, polynomials, fractions and rational expressions and equations, study of geometric figures and their properties, ratio and proportion, and percents.
+The course will include using critical thinking to interpret the solutions to the verbal problems, and other mathematical concepts.

-Prerequisite: Successful completion of Math 1B or equivalent.
+Prerequisite: A grade of C or better in Math 1B or equivalent, within the past two years.